 - A titanium elite welcome gift at check-in

 - United Airlines MileagePlus Silver status

 Ambassador status is achieved after staying 100 eligible nights and spending $20,000 a year. it comes with all the benefits of titanium status, plus access to Marriott’s coveted ambassador service, which comes with an ambassador to personally assist you when staying at Marriott hotels and brands.
 You have the flexibility to choose the 24 hours of your stay.
 So when your flight arrives really early or extra late, you can check in at 8 a.m. and check out at 8 a.m. — or stay from midnight to midnight.

 Do Marriott points expire?

-Marriott points expire if there is no account activity in a 24 month period.
-In order to remain active, you need to earn or redeem points within that amount of time.
-Staying at a hotel on a paid rate, redeeming points for a hotel stay or something else, using your Marriott Rewards® Premier Plus Credit Card, earning points with a program partner, and purchasing points all will extend the expiration of your points.
+Marriott points expire if there is no account activity in a 24-month period.
+Staying at a hotel on a paid rate, redeeming points for a hotel stay or something else, using your Marriott-branded credit card, earning points with a program partner or purchasing points all will extend the expiration.
+Points never expire with Lifetime Elite Status.

 The bottom line

 Thanks to a portfolio of more than 7,000 properties across 30 brands, Marriott Bonvoy members have plenty of options when it comes time to redeem points for hotel rooms and upgrades.

 If you stay regularly at Marriott brand hotels or carry one of the company’s three credit cards, you’ll have no problem earning points.
 Points can also be redeemed for everything from airfare to once-in-a-lifetime experiences.
 If you want to get the best value for your points, do your homework when it comes time to book rooms.